refraction-ray/iastu-hpc2-manual/administrators/toolchains/log.md

 [elasticalert](https://elastalert.readthedocs.io/en/latest/elastalert.html): combine ELK stack and email alert

 Cluster of ES [post](https://cloud.tencent.com/developer/article/1189282), to be deployed.
+One also need to configure ssl for es cluster if authetication is enabled. see [this doc](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-tls.html).

 ## Benchmark